ElektraInitiative/libelektra/src/plugins/filecheck/README.md

 ## Introduction ##

-The filecheck plugin validates files testing: encoding, lineendings, BOM, printable characters and null bytes.
+The filecheck plugin validates files.
+It tests: encoding, lineendings, BOM, printable characters and null bytes.

 ## Configuration ##

-`checkLE`
-`validLE`
+`check/lineending`
+`valid/lineending`
 When the `checkLE` key is present, the plugin checks the file for consistent line endings.
 If you want to validate for a specific line ending you can supply it with the `validLE` key.
 Valid values are: `CR`, `LF`, `CRLF`, `LFCR`.

-`rejectNull`
+`check/encoding`
+`valid/encoding`
+When the `checkEncoding` key is present, the plugin validates the file encoding supplied by the key `encoding`, or, if not present, defaults to `UTF-8`

+`reject/null`
 When the `rejectNull` key is present, the plugin rejects the file if a NULL-Byte is found.

-`checkEncoding`
-`encoding`
-When the `checkEncoding` key is present, the plugin validates the file encoding supplied by the key `encoding`, or, if not present, defaults to `UTF-8`

-`rejectBom`
+`/reject/bom`
 When the `rejectBom` key is present, the plugin rejects the file if any BOM markers are found.

-`rejectUnprintable`
+`/reject/unprintable`
 When the `rejectUnprintable` key is preset, the plugin rejects the file if an unprintable character is present (except `\r` and `\n`).